Tadeusz Kwaśniak: Crimes

-On February 26, 1991, in Rataje, he robbed and murdered a 12-year-old boy.
+On 26 February 1991, in Rataje, he robbed and murdered a 12-year-old boy.
 The boy was strangled with a towel.
-Witnesses who saw the man talking with the boy were quickly located, and it were able to describe what the perpetrator was wearing.
+Witnesses who saw the man talking with the boy were quickly located and were able to describe what the perpetrator was wearing.
 The subsequent investigation to catch the murderer was given the code name Revenge.
-In February 1991 after sifting through numerous pieces of evidence, it was possible to connect all murders to one man.
-The police in Poznań collected details from previous murders, and commissioned sexologist Lechosław Gapik to develop a psychological portrait of the perpetrator.
+In February 1991 after sifting through numerous pieces of evidence, all the murders were connected to one man.
+The police in Poznań collected details from previous murders and commissioned sexologist Lechosław Gapik to develop a psychological portrait of the perpetrator.
 The issue was publicized by the "997" publivision program, which reconstructed the murders and gave the perpetrator a modus operandi and portrait.
 Thanks to these actions, it was established that the perpetrator had accosted boys in Rataje for a few days, with whose help a facial composite was made and published by the media, as well as being posted at bus stops and in taxis.
 For any help in catching the perpetrator, the Provincial Police Chief of Poznań set a reward of 5,000,000 Polish złoty.

-Despite this, on March 7, 1991 in Wrocław, Kwaśniak raped another boy.
+Despite this, on 7 March 1991, in Wrocław, Kwaśniak raped another boy.
 Under the pretext of giving the parents of the boy a letter from his aunt who lived abroad, he managed to enter the apartment.

-On April 18, 1991, he attacked once again Sosnowiec, but his victim managed to survive.
+On 18 April 1991, he attacked once again Sosnowiec, but his victim managed to survive.

 Arrest

-On April 22, 1991, the police in Poznań received a signal from the headmaster of Primary School No. 6 on the Rusa Housing Estate about students who were being accosted by a suspicious man.
+On 22 April 1991, the police in Poznań received a signal from the headmaster of Primary School No. 6 on the Rusa Housing Estate about students who were being accosted by a suspicious man.
 Later, the same application was made by a woman who, during a walk around the estate, noticed the same strange man.
 As a result of this, the man was soon detained on one of the residential streets.

-During the interrogation, the man, who turned out to be Kwaśniak, admitted to the murders in Oława, Kutno, Szczecin, Radom and Poznań, to the attempted murders in Bytom and Wrocław, and to the rape in Sosnowiec.
+During interrogation, the man, who turned out to be Kwaśniak, admitted to the murders in Oława, Kutno, Szczecin, Radom and Poznań, to the attempted murders in Bytom and Wrocław, and to the rape in Sosnowiec.
 He also admitted to several dozen apartment thefts, including those in Słupsk, Białystok, Lublin, Kraków, Częstochowa, Bydgoszcz, Szczecin and Wejherowo.

 Death

-On July 24, 1991, Kwaśniak committed suicide in his prison cell, hanging himself with a bandage.
+On 24 July 1991, Kwaśniak committed suicide in his prison cell, hanging himself with a bandage.
 In connection with his death, the investigation was discontinued.
-He was buried at the Miłostowo cemetery on August 1, 1991.
+He was buried at the Miłostowo cemetery on 1 August 1991.